1

 How to Measure Suffering Without Feeling Feelings (The DALY)

-DALY stands for “Disability-Adjusted Life Year,” which is economist-speak for “quantifying human misery without having to look people in the eye.”
+DALY stands for “Disability-Adjusted Life Year.”
+That’s economist-speak for “quantifying human misery without having to look people in the eye.”

 One DALY = One year of healthy human life, deleted.

-What the WHO Thinks You’re Worth (Spoiler: Not Much)
+What the WHO Thinks You’re Worth (Less Than a Tesla)

-The World Health Organization decided one year of human life is worth 1-3 times GDP per capita.
+The World Health Organization decided one year of human life is worth 1-3 times GDP per capita138.
 They made this calculation sober, which is surprising.

-Let’s use 3x GDP per capita because we’re optimists who think humans are worth at least three years of their economic output.
-This is still depressing, but it’s the most generous estimate bureaucrats could manage.
+Let’s use 3x GDP per capita.
+We’re optimists who think humans are worth at least three years of their economic output.
+This is the most generous estimate bureaucrats could manage, and it’s still less than a luxury sedan.

 The math is simple and horrifying: